clidev/spike.x/README.md

 A filter is a verticle that receives input, sends output or does both.
 Spike.x comes with many filters that can be chained together in many ways.
 Here's a list of some of the built-in filters:

 * Tail - reads lines from a log
-* Mutate - modifies an event
+* Mutate - modifies an event (supports conditional modification)
 * Limit - performs event limiting
 * Grok - matches regexps against an event field
 * Rrd4j - creates RRD graphs
 * HttpServer - receives events via HTTP (supports collectd wtite-http plugin)
 * Buffer - buffers events before publishing
-* NSQ - published or subscribes to events
 * Elasticsearh - stores events in Elasticsearch
 * InfluxDB - stores events in InfluxDB 0.9.x